 Following breeding, ovulation may not occur rapidly.
-However, the female boa can hold the sperm inside her body for approximately one year.
+However, the female boa can hold the sperm inside her body for up to one year.

-During ovulation, you may notice a swelling in the female boa’s mid-body – similar to when a snake has consumed a large meal.
-Two to three weeks after ovulation, the female starts shedding – a process called post-ovulation shed, which can last for up to 2 to 3 weeks.
+During ovulation, you may notice a swelling in the female boa’s mid-body.
+Two to three weeks after ovulation, the female starts shedding.
+This is called a post-ovulation shed, which can last for up to 2 to 3 weeks.

 After the birth of their offspring, it’s critical that mother boa constrictors have time to rest and heal.
-The internal embryonic development of baby boas involves high energy expenditure from the mother and takes a physical toll on her body.
+The internal embryonic development of baby boas involves high energy expenditure and takes its toll on her body.

 There are approximately 25 baby boa snakes in one litter.
 However, they have been known to range anywhere from 10 to 60 snakes.

 Some of the young may be stillborn, or unfertilized eggs, called “Slugs.”

 Most scientists agree that some species of snakes have a survival advantage of giving birth to live offspring rather than laying eggs.